jeremyf/orcid_album_cover/README.md

 # Orcid Album Cover

-Generate an album cover for your favorite [ORCiD](https://orcid.org).
+Via the command line, generate an album cover for your favorite [ORCiD](https://orcid.org).

 Don't just talk about your life's work, *show it*!